GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 synthetic organic heat transfer fluids

-Note: Based on the maximum permitted bulk temperature, synthetic organic heat transfer fluids are classified into general synthetic types and special synthetic types with high thermal stability.
+Note: Based on the maximum permitted bulk temperature, synthetic organic heat transfer fluids are classified into ordinary synthetic type and those with special high thermal stability.

 3.4